The easiest way to get UTM parameters into GoHighLevel

 When a visitor arrives on your website, Attributer looks at some technical elements to determine where the visitor came from (the same things analytics software like Google Analytics looks at).

-It then categorizes each visitor into a series of channels (like Paid Search, Paid Social, Organic Search, etc) and stores this as a cookie in the visitor's browser.
+It then categorizes each visitor into a series of channels (like Paid Search, Paid Social, Organic Search, etc) and stores this in the visitor's browser.

 Then, when that visitor submits a lead form, it passes that channel information along with the lead details into your GoHighLevel CRM.